angelinesingh17-sys/Excel-assignment/README.md

 Example:

 =IF(B2>=50,"Pass","Fail")

+Returns "Pass" if the value in B2 is 50 or greater; otherwise returns "Fail".

+📊 Conditional Functions
-9. SUMIF()
+7. SUMIF()

-Purpose: Adds values that meet a specific condition.
+Adds values that meet a specified condition.

 Syntax:

-=SUMIF(range, criteria, sum_range)
+=SUMIF(range, criteria, [sum_range])

 Example:

-=SUMIF(A2:A10,"Sales",B2:B10)
+=SUMIF(C2:C10,"Sales",B2:B10)

+Adds values in B2:B10 where the corresponding cell in C2:C10 equals "Sales".

-10. COUNTIF()
+8. COUNTIF()

-Purpose: Counts cells that meet a specified condition.
+Counts cells that meet a specified condition.

 Syntax: